 In This Article

-Below, we will separate the myths from the facts and share advice for your smoothest transition back to natural hair.
+Below, we separate the myths from the facts and share advice for your smoothest transition back to natural hair.

 Meet the Expert